tum-vision/fastms/README.md

         ./main -i images/hepburn.png

-you will get a GUI where one can change the main regularization parameters *lambda* and *alpha of the Mumford-Shah model, and see the results immediatelly.
+you will get a GUI where one can change the main regularization parameters *lambda* and *alpha of the Mumford-Shah model, and see the results immediately.

 ### Hotkeys
 - <kbd>e</kbd>: Toggle edges highlighting on/off